thrasher-corp/gocryptotrader/exchanges/stream/README.md

 ## Overview

-The `stream` package provides functionalities to connect to various cryptocurrency exchanges and handle real-time data streams.
+The `stream` package uses Gorilla Websocket and provides functionalities to connect to various cryptocurrency exchanges and handle real-time data streams.

 ## Features

 - Handle real-time market data streams
 - Unified interface for managing data streams
+- Multi-connection management - a system that can be used to manage multiple connections to the same exchange
+- Connection monitoring - a system that can be used to monitor the health of the websocket connections.
+This can be used to check if the connection is still alive and if it is not, it will attempt to reconnect
+- Traffic monitoring - will reconnect if no message is sent for a period of time defined in your config
+- Subscription management - a system that can be used to manage subscriptions to various data streams
+- Rate limiting - a system that can be used to rate limit the number of requests sent to the exchange
+- Message ID generation - a system that can be used to generate message IDs for websocket requests
+- Websocket message response matching - can be used to match websocket responses to the requests that were sent

 ## Usage

+### Default single websocket connection
 Here is a basic example of how to setup the `stream` package for websocket:

 ```go